PreferredAI/venom/README.md

 ### Tutorial
 If you are new to Venom, we have created a set of exercises to get you up and sprinting.
-The exercises are bundled in our [venom-tutorial](https://github.com/PreferredAI/venom-tutorials).
+The exercises are bundled in [venom-tutorials](https://github.com/PreferredAI/venom-tutorials).
 More information can be found on this [page](https://github.com/PreferredAI/venom-tutorials).

 ### Example